 Your masters-level modules will cover topics such as international politics and public affairs, negotiating and lobbying, political communication, campaigning and global governance, and international public administration.

-|Qualification||Course length||Professional Training||UCAS||KIS code|
+|Qualification||Course length||Professional Training||Start date||UCAS||KIS code|

-|MPA||48 months||L430||View KIS data set|
+|MPA||48 months||Oct 2020||L430||View KIS data set|

-|MPA||60 months||L431||View KIS data set|
+|MPA||60 months||Oct 2020||L431||View KIS data set|

 Professional Training placements

-As part of this course you have the option to complete a Professional Training placement.
-These will give you the opportunity to develop your professional, academic and personal potential, equipping you to be adaptable, resilient, globally minded, confident, entrepreneurial and digitally savvy in the workplace.
-These qualities are widely recognised by employers and a significant proportion of placement students at Surrey are offered graduate-level jobs or go onto postgraduate study.
+A Professional Training placement provides you with the opportunity to develop your professional, academic and personal potential, equipping you to be adaptable, resilient, globally minded, confident, entrepreneurial and digitally savvy in the workplace.
+These qualities are widely recognised by employers and many of our students are offered employment on graduation by their placement provider.

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.